dersiwi/8-Puzzle-Solving/README.md

  #### [goal_config]
  Not optional.
  This describes the goal-configuration you want the solver to solve for.
 This parameter can either be 1 or 2.
- 1 correspondes to Goal_1 and 2 correspondes to Goal_2, as described in the Benchmark configuration.
+ 1 correspondes to Goal_1 and 2 correspondes to Goal_2, as described in the benchmark configuration.

  #### [custom_starting_configuration]
  Optional.